ak-fau/vcg/README.md

 done with KiCAD EDA Software Suite which is available under GNU GPL v2.

-The author will appreciate to be informed about any use of the project documents under Section 4.2 of the CERN OHL v1.2, but do not require so.
+The author will appreciate to be informed about any use of the project documents under Section 4.2 of the CERN OHL v1.2, but does not require so.

 In addition to the CERN OHL v1.2 all the project materials are covered